 The tesla-coil coruscates.
 “Try us, teller-bird, please.
 Bestow perhaps your personal story?
 What was it you did during the war?”

 “I?”
 The wagtail tilts her head.
 “The dead, I sang their dirges.
 I always had; even peace requires requiems sporadic.
 During the conflict my song seemed unceasing, increasingly for avians nameless!
 And the soulless, oh, I iterated their psalms as if sounds could produce replacements!
 My voice gave out.
 Our Raven Grove fell to wolves.
 But before the final offensive, before their fire and our full defeat, I fled.
 I linger in life feeling the graveness of my duty to elegize all the lost, but there are so many, and I must manage to eat.”

 Amongst mutters the tesla-coil says, “I will listen, willie, if you’d like, to the appellations, to your laments.
 The allure of unparalleled rare lore amplifies my fauna fascination.”

 “Later, later!” calls cockatrice.
 “First, the war!”

 “The war, the war!” the rapt throng implore.

 The wagtail glances sidelong at the tesla-coil, sighs, and sings away the night.

 Artwork copyright © 2014 by Kat Weaver

-Penny Stirling is a legal transcriptionist who writes speculative prose and poetry lest she forgets that language can be beautiful.
-She lives in Western Australia and can’t imagine it without willie wagtails.
-Her work has appeared in Goblin Fruit, Andromeda Spaceways Inflight Magazine, Luna Station Quarterly, and Heiresses of Russ.
+Penny Stirling is a legal transcriptionist who writes speculative prose and poetry lest they forget that language can be beautiful.
+They live in Western Australia and can’t imagine it without willie wagtails.
+Their work has appeared in Goblin Fruit, Andromeda Spaceways Inflight Magazine, Luna Station Quarterly, and Heiresses of Russ.

 Kat Weaver is an illustrator and writer whose work has previously been published in Apex Magazine and The Toast.
 She lives in Minneapolis with her girlfriend and two birds.